josketres/docker-node-builder/README.md

 * docker

 # How does it work?
-First create a docker image from (this can take a while)
+First create a docker image (this image will contain the dependencies of your package.json)
 ```sh
 docker build -t josketres/node-builder .
 ```

-Then use that image to build your project:
+Then use that docker image to create a container to build your project:
 ```sh
 ./build-with-docker-container.sh
 ```